-- Reduce the use of herbicides and pesticide in your garden - they are hazardous pollutants that affect wildlife at many levels.
+- Reduce or stop using poisonous herbicides and pesticide - they are hazardous pollutants that affect people and wildlife at many levels.

 - Report animal cruelty - shooting, trapping, or forcing a threatened or endangered animal into captivity is cruel and illegal.

 - Volunteer - visit protected areas, wildlife refuge, or other open space and learn more interesting facts.

 Have you heard about the Earth Overshoot Day?